jekyllgrim/Beautiful-Doom/README_BDoom.txt

 ****************************************************************************

 * Copyright / Permissions *

+Beautiful Doom © 2008 Jekyll Grim Payne aka Agent_Ash

-Authors MAY ONLY use the contents of this file as a base for modification or reuse IF a clear verbal PERMISSION has been granted by the author (Jekyll Grim Payne aka Agent_Ash).
-Any reuse or modification will invariably require the original author to be clearly credited.
+Any reuse and/or modification of the contents of this file require clear verbal permission from the original author.
+Any reuse or modification will invariably require the original author or authors to be clearly credited.

 You MAY distribute this file, provided you include this text file, with no modifications.
 You may distribute this file in any electronic format as long as you include this file intact.
 I have received permission from the original authors of any modified or included content in this file to allow further distribution.